feici02/frontend-demo/README.md

 # frontend-demo
 ----------
-This is a very demo to show how HTML, CSS and JavaScript work.
+This is a very simple demo to show how HTML, CSS and JavaScript work.